Spotify is the best streaming music service, but its competitors aren’t far behind

 Apple Music’s Beats 1 Radio is another huge bonus.
 The 24-hour live radio service features curation by famed DJs like Zane Lowe and numerous celebrities like Ryan Adams, Pharrell Williams, Mike D, and others.
 Beats 1 also frequently premieres some of the biggest songs in pop music.

-Speaking of premieres, Apple works hard to be the first to showcase songs from some of the world’s biggest pop artists, including Drake, Taylor Swift (who still remains notably absent from Spotify’s catalog), and Frank Ocean.
+Speaking of premieres, Apple works hard to be the first to showcase songs from some of the world’s biggest pop artists, including Drake, Taylor Swift, and Frank Ocean.

+Those looking to save some cash will also be excited to note that the company recently quietly began allowing current subscribers to pay just $99 for an entire year on the service, allowing you to sign up and then save $20 per year on your favorite tunes.

 If you’re a fan of the biggest names in pop, love radio-style listening, and own an iPhone or other Apple device, Apple Music could be your service of choice.

-Note: Updated: Added information including Taylor Swift’s music on Spotify, new Apple Music pricing and information, and Sprint’s new deal with Tidal.